TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 #### Reminders and Pop-ups

-Everyone hates pop-ups, but sometimes the're necessary.
-However, previous versons of the KnowRoaming app overused pop-ups, showing one essentially everytime a user returned to the app outside of about a one hour window.
+Everyone hates pop-ups, but sometimes they're necessary.
+However, previous versions of the KnowRoaming app overused pop-ups, showing one essentially every time a user returned to the app outside of about a one hour window.
 There were some pop-ups that were necessary though.
 Certain pop-ups contained highly important contextual information when a user arrives abroad or changes networks reminding them what actions to take.
-I took to redesigning this reminder to first make it fit btter visually, and second make it convey the information (hopefully) more clearly.
-This reminder will appear only once every few times the user ooens the app (I don't recall the exact interval), as well as when a cell network change is detected.
+I took to redesigning this reminder to first make it fit better visually, and second make it convey the information (hopefully) more clearly.
+This reminder will appear only once every few times the user opens the app (I don't recall the exact interval), as well as when a cell network change is detected.
 Users also have the ability to disable the notification.

 <figure class='folio_image' id='reminders'>
 <a target='_blank'>